farhaanqazi/tabular-leakage-detector/README.md

 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange)
 ![Scikit-Learn](https://img.shields.io/badge/Scikit--Learn-Machine%20Learning-green)

-This repository documents a **forensic data-leakage audit** of a Master's Project on Parkinson's Disease classification, and the reusable **Data Leakage Detector** it produced as a durable artifact.
+During my 2023 MSc thesis on Parkinson's disease classification, I manually identified and excluded a structurally leaked variable (`Duration=0.0` for all healthy controls) that was causing artificial perfect-separation and overfitting in early model iterations.
+By manually dropping this column, I was able to report honest, rigorous biomechanical performance metrics for the thesis.

-The project began as a faithful reproduction of the original thesis.
-Reproducing its "too good to be true" 1.0 AUC results exposed a data leak — `Duration = 0.0` for every healthy control — that let models score perfectly by thresholding a single column.
-Rather than quietly patch that one dataset, the audit (a) honestly re-derives the true biomechanical performance, and (b) generalizes the pathology into a standalone, scoped detector that surfaces suspicious label-predictiveness in any tabular dataset prior to training.
+However, recognising how easily such structural flaws can silently compromise medical datasets, **that manual discovery inspired this project**: a reusable, automated **Data Leakage Detector** for tabular datasets.

-The contribution is the audit discipline; the detector is the tool that fell out of it — deliberately small, scoped, and honest about its limits.
+Instead of relying on a data scientist's manual intuition to notice "overfitting" or suspiciously high scores, this tool systematically evaluates and flags suspicious label-predictiveness in any tabular dataset *prior* to training.
+To demonstrate the tool's efficiency, it was tested on multiple real-world datasets—including the original Parkinson's dataset, where it successfully and automatically flagged the exact same `Duration` leak that I had to find manually in 2023.

 ## 🎯 Scope & Capabilities